oracle/node-oracledb/doc/api.md

 applications to communicate.
 For more details about AQ and its options, refer to the [Oracle Advanced Queuing User's Guide][129].

+Native AQ support was added in node-oracledb 4.0.
+With earlier versions, use AQ's PL/SQL interface.

 Oracle Advanced Queues are represented in node-oracledb by several classes, described below.
-Before using a queue in node-oracledb, it must be created in the database using the AQ PL/SQL package.
+Before using a queue in node-oracledb, it must be created in the database using the DBMS_AQADM PL/SQL package.

 The following examples show how to enqueue and dequeue messages in node-oracledb.
 For these examples, create a new Oracle user